AFatNiBBa/uneval/readme.md

     }));
     console.log(b.c === b.d); // false
     ```
-- If an object of special type (Such as `String`, `Date`, ...) contains the first reference to an other object, that object will become undefined everywhere
+- If an object of special type (Such as `Array`, `String`, `Date`, ...) contains the first reference to an other object, that object will become undefined everywhere
     ```js
     const a = new Date();
     a.b = {};